-In 1910, the Andrew Jergens Co. was about to jettison Woodbury’s Facial Soap, a brand it had acquired nine years earlier, because of sagging sales.
+In 1910, the Andrew Jergens Co. was about to jettison Woodbury’s Facial Soap, a brand it had acquired nine years earlier, because of underwhelming sales.
 But Jergens gave it one last shot, turning to the J. Walter Thompson advertising agency, which assigned the account to Helen Lansdowne and her new Women’s Editorial Department.
 For the first time, women were in charge of marketing to other women, applying “feminine habits of thought.”
 Resulting ads emphasized the consumer’s concerns, such as “Conspicuous nose pores—how to reduce them.”
 The following year, Lansdowne introduced the slogan “A skin you love to touch,” and the modern business of selling soap was born.

 Along with earlier campaigns such as Ivory Soap’s “It Floats” and the Pears Soap ads that made Sir John Everett Millais’ painting Bubbles one of England’s best-known images, advertising achieved what nearly 5,000 years of chemistry had failed to do: Convince people that soap was essential to cleanliness—and that cleanliness itself was a good idea.

 The formula for soap has changed little since ancient times: Boil fat or oil with an alkali (originally, ashes) to create soap and glycerin.
 Such a formula was found on a Babylonian clay tablet and on an Egyptian papyrus from 1550 BC.
 But it’s likely the ancients used soap more to clean their clothes than wash their bodies.